nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-02-No-Audio/incident-report.md

 Initial checks performed::

-- Verified that the Windows 11 client VM was powered on and connected to the network.
-- Confirmed that the issue was only affecting this workstation.
-- Checked the network adapter status and confirmed it was enabled.
-- Tested network connectivity with the ping command.
-- Tested network connectivity with the nslookup command and realized it was a problem with the DNS server.
+- Verified that the device couldn't produce audio by playing a video.
+- Verified volume levels in the volume mixer.
+- Verified device drivers in the device manager.

 ---